 IAM as a compliance catalyst

-• Proactive Compliance Strategy: IAM assessments performed during GRC evaluations can highlight misalignments, enabling security professionals to propose proactive measures before audit failures occur.
+• Proactive compliance strategy: IAM assessments performed during GRC evaluations can highlight misalignments, enabling security professionals to propose proactive measures before audit failures occur.

 Why IAM is more than just a security tool

-Security professionals can advocate for IAM not just as a defense mechanism, but as a strategic enabler.
+Security professionals can advocate for IAM not just as a defense mechanism, but as a strategic business enabler.
 A well-implemented IAM program:

 • Enhances operational efficiency by automating identity processes.